| NEUE DEUTSCHE BIOGRAPHIE | NDB |

 2) In the section information on the family please give the names, dates of birth and death and occupations of the subject's parents, grandparents, spouse, spouse's parents, and children, as far as these are obtainable without too much difficulty. lt is also desirable to mention relatives who are of general interest and to give further references as appropriate. lf such details are not readily available, please inform the editorial staff early so that they can make their own enquiries.
 We are particularly grateful for information about living relatives, in view of the legal protection of personal data.

-3) In describing the subject's career please mention those people
+3) In describing the subject's career please mention those

 who had a lasting influence on him or her.
-You may evaluate the subject's
+You may evaluate the

-personality and achievements either in the course of the biographical narrative
+personality and achievements either in the course of the biographical

 or at the end, though the latter will be the general rule.
-In every case
+In every

-the text should explain the subject's importance in his or her field and
+the text should explain the subject's importance in his or her field

-in its later development, and also how the subject was regarded by contemporaries
+in its later development, and also how the subject was regarded by

 and posterity.
 You should also mention any significant achievements or

-major activities outside the subject's normal occupation, as well as memberships,
+major activities outside the subject's normal occupation, as well as

 honours, titles and decorations.